 Schilling was a four-year starting point guard at Miami University in Ohio from 1985-88.
 He was a two-time captain and, playing alongside Ron Harper, Schilling helped lead the school to a pair of NCAA Tournament berths.
 He was a three-time academic all-conference selection and is still the single-game assist record holder in the Mid-American Conference.
-He also established single-game, season and career assist records at Miami University, records all of which are still standing.
+He also established single-game, season and career assist records at Miami University.

-Schilling, 49, has also co-authored two books - Guard Play, co-authored by Steve Alford, and Five Star Basketball, which was written with Howard Garfinkel.
-A native of Lebanon, Ind., Schilling has four daughters, Christiana, Natalie, Ava and Callie, and one son, Edmund Cross (Eddie).
-Schilling and his wife, April, have two daughters - Ava (2) and Callie (born April 2015).
+Schilling, 48, has also co-authored two books - Guard Play, co-authored by Steve Alford, and Five Star Basketball, which was written with Howard Garfinkel.
+A native of Lebanon, Ind., Schilling has three daughters, Christiana, Natalie and Ava, and one son, Edmund Cross (Eddie).
+Schilling and his wife, April, had their first child together (Ava) in June 2013.